 Restorations in Detail - 1935 HRO SN: H-103, 1940 HRO Senior SN: 463-K

 Guide to Restoring the HRO Receiver

 Though much of the restoration process is similar to any other vintage receiver's restoration, the HRO does have some specific parts the require special knowledge and techniques to restore or to duplicate.
 The PW-D Micrometer Dial section below is very detailed since it is quite easy to reassemble this device incorrectly.
 The PW-Gear Drive below is also detailed for the same reasons.
-In addition to the restoration and rebuilding information, three specific HRO restorations are profiled.
+In addition to the restoration and rebuilding information, five specific HRO restorations are profiled.
 These sections show the various restoration problems that are encountered during the process and each restoration is shown from beginning to end with lots of photographs.